 They also say the suspects were injured while resisting arrest.

-Human rights groups have in the past accused Greek police of heavy-handed tactics - a claim they deny.'Armed terrorists'
+Human rights groups have in the past accused Greek police of heavy-handed tactics - a claim they deny.

 The four men, all in their 20s, were arrested near the northern town of Kozani on Friday.